Instruction Tuning and Preference Optimization for Enterprise Use Cases

 Curriculum and Weighting

 Prioritize high‑impact tasks and safety‑critical examples.
 Weight samples by recency, risk tier, and cohort coverage.
 Use difficulty ramps (e.g., short → long context; single‑hop → multi‑hop with tools).
+Long-context custom AI enables handling of large context windows and complex multi-hop reasoning.

 Loss Shaping and Constraints